-I was born with incredible privilege so, for reasons that I cannot take credit for, I have been approached as a donor for most of my adult life.
+I was born into incredible privilege so, for reasons that I cannot take credit for, I have been approached as a donor for most of my adult life.
 Through this experience, it has become clear to me that the traditional approach to philanthropy is not working well enough for donors, nonprofits, or – most importantly – the people that they serve.

 As a donor, I have had the honor of sitting down with hard-working leaders from countless different nonprofits.
 The conversations generally follow a familiar format: I am reminded of the pressing challenges facing our community, informed of the organization’s approach to addressing them, and provided with promising figures and moving examples of the progress being made.
 I walk away feeling inspired by and grateful for the critical, selfless work being conducted and knowing that I would feel good about giving to any of them.